2026 Comparison

 Strengths: Broad women's-health scope with birth control, STI testing, PrEP, and UTI under one account.
 Insurance accepted for some services.
 Mail-order model removes pharmacy trips.

-Limitations: Mail-order is the wrong speed for an active UTI where antibiotics today matter — a 2–5 day delivery window can let symptoms progress.
+Limitations: Mail-order timing may not fit every active-symptom situation.
 Membership model costs more over time if UTI is the only use case.

 Who wins with Nurx: Women already managing birth control or other women's-health conditions via Nurx who also occasionally need UTI treatment bundled into the same account.